Mukulrao07/Student-registration-form/README.md

-# Student Registration Form 🎓
+🎓 Student Registration System

-## 📌 Project Overview
+📖 Description

-This project is a **Student Registration Form** built using **HTML, CSS, and JavaScript**.
+This is a Student Registration System built using HTML, CSS, and JavaScript (DOM Manipulation).
-It allows students to enter their details in a structured form and ensures better **user interface and interactivity**.
+It allows users to register students, view their details, update records, and delete them.
+The data is stored in Local Storage, so it persists even after refreshing the page.
 ---

-## 🚀 Features
+🚀 Features

-- Responsive design for all devices
+➕ Add new student records

+✏️ Edit and update student details

+❌ Delete student records with confirmation

+🔎 Search functionality to filter students by name

-- Input fields for student details (Name, Email, Phone, etc.)
+✅ Input validation (Name, ID, Email, Contact Number)

-- Form validation using JavaScript
+📱 Responsive design (mobile, tablet, desktop)

+💾 Persistent data storage using Local Storage

-- Modern and clean UI with CSS
+🎨 Modern UI with gradient background, card-style form, hover effects, and icons

-- Easy to integrate and modify
+📜 Scrollable student list (vertical scrollbar appears automatically when many students are added)
 ---

 ## 🛠️ Technologies Used